mcagov/beacons/README.md

 is applied to the `production` environment such that another member of the development team is prompted to approve deployments to production.

+### Manual deployment

+A specific version tag can also be deployed on demand.
+The `deploy-staging` and `deploy-production` workflows are triggered manually via `workflow_dispatch`, taking the tag to deploy as an input. `deploy-staging` runs the test suite before deploying to staging. `deploy-production` deploys the given tag to production.

 **Manual scenario testing that must be performed before and after each release is documented in [tests/](./tests).**

 ## Architectural Decision Records (ADRs)